 Top left: A Grumman F6F 'Hellcat' fighter of the US Navy.
 Top right: A Mitsubishi A7M 'Reppu' (Hurricane) fighter of the Imperial Japanese Navy.
 Given the code-name 'Sam,' the performance of the A7M 'Reppu' came as a shock to the Allies, as did the skill of its Japanese Navy pilots.
 Above left: Admiral William 'Bull' Halsey of the United States Navy.
 An aggressive leader, Halsey was in command of the American fleet at the Battle of Johnston Atoll.
 Above centre, Vice Admiral Tamon Yamaguchi who commanded the aircraft carriers of the IJN's Combined Fleet at the same action.
 Above left: USS Mississippi, struck by a bomb during the action.
 Left: USS Pennsylvania, on fire and sinking.
 American losses were severe.

 Far left: The British battleships Valiant and Warspite leaving Singapore prior to the Battle of Siam Gulf.
-Both had seen action at Jutland., as had the other battleship in the squadron, Agincourt.
+Both had seen action at Jutland, as had the other battleship in the squadron, Agincourt.
 Left: Vice Admiral Philip Vian.
 His skilled ship handling at the battles of Con Dao and Tantalum ensured the complete destruction of a Japanese supply convoy bound for Malaya.
 Below left: The battleship Haruna, lost at the Battle of Siam Gulf along with her sister ship Kongo.
 Below right.
 Haruna, illuminated by a British searchlight during the action.
-As can be seen from the picture, the engagement took place at extremely close range.
+The engagement took place at extremely close range.
 The Royal Navy and the Japanese Navy were the world's premier exponents of night fighting.

 Operation Schaustellar - the invasion of the United Kingdom, 10th June 1946.
 Clockwise from top left: German forces coming ashore at Bexhill; German paratroops dropping from FW 206 aircraft; Spitfire XIV fighters on patrol over southern England; Beaufighter aircraft attacking German shipping in the English Channel.